zephyr-data-specs/GMNS/Specification/Signals.md

 ![Phase numbering convention, described in the body of the text.](https://github.com/zephyr-data-specs/GMNS/raw/master/Images/signal_phase.png)
 _Phase numbering convention._ Source: MassDOT, ACST Final Plan (2014)

-The signal phase table associates Movements and Offroad_Links (e.g., crosswalks) with signal phases.
+The signal phase table associates Movements and pedestrian Links (e.g., crosswalks) with signal phases.
 A signal phase may be associated with several Movements.
 A Movement may also run on more than one phase.